timothylimyl/PointNet-Pytorch/README.md

 2. Grouping layer
 3. PointNet layer

 The Sampling layer chooses a set of points from the input points to define the centroids of local region, the grouping layer takes the centroids of the local region and group all of the neighbouring points together to construct local region sets.
 Each local region set is then encoded into feature vectors using PointNet.
 By getting feature vectors from the sets of local region, the architecture can get different local context such as edges and curves which is one of the reasons for the performance of PointNet++ being better than PointNet.
-For example in ModelNet40 shape classification, PointNet++ has an accuracy of 91.9\% in comparison to PointNet with 89.2\% \citep{PointNet++}.
+For example in ModelNet40 shape classification, PointNet++ has an accuracy of 91.9\% in comparison to PointNet with 89.2\% cite([PointNet++](https://arxiv.org/abs/1706.02413)).

 In the interest of my final year project, I am nterested in usage of PointNet networks for 3D Object Detection.
 Usage of PointNet for 3D Object Detection is similar to how CNN Architectures are used for 2D Object Detection, which is as the base network for feature extraction.
 The features extracted/learnt can be connected end-to-end to a regression head for predicting 3D Bounding Boxes.
 There are many different 3D Object Detection that uses PointNet such as  Frustum PointNet, PointFusion and PointPillar that I will explore in detail.